HMS Argenta

+HMS Argenta was a former American wooden‑hulled cargo steamer, built in Texas in 1917–1919 and later acquired by the British Royal Navy in 1922.
+Originally launched as SS Argenta, the ship was condemned as unseaworthy soon after entering commercial service and was converted into a prison hulk.
+During the early 1920s she became a central site of internment in Northern Ireland, holding hundreds of Irish Republicans under the Special Powers Act following the IRA’s 1922 offensive.
+Moored in Belfast Lough, Argenta gained notoriety for its overcrowded cages, poor sanitation, disease, and repeated hunger strikes.
+The vessel was taken out of service and scrapped in 1925.

 Construction

 The two deck steamer was laid down in July 1917 by the National Shipbuilding Company of Orange, Texas as Hull No. 245.
 Shortages of materials meant that she was wooden-hulled, with a steel keelson, stem and stern posts of oak, and timbers largely of yellow pine.
 This was due to shortages of metals.
 SS Argenta was launched in May 1919.

 Cargo ship

 Argentas career as a cargo ship was short.
 As early as November 1919, there were some signs of leakage, and the ship was out of service from late 1921.
 Condemned and declared unseaworthy in May 1922, she was then sold for use as a prison ship (a prison hulk) by the British Royal Navy.